russelljjarvis/teiili/docs/scripts/Tutorials.rst

 Winner-takes-all tutorial
 =========================

-| Teili not only offers simple neuron-synapse models, but rather aims to provide high-level description of neuronal algorithm which can be formalized as scalable building block.
+`Teili` not only offers simple neuron-synapse models, but rather aims to provide high-level description of neuronal algorithm which can be formalized as scalable building block.
-One example `BuildingBlock` is the winner-takes-all (WTA).
+One example ``BuildingBlock`` is the winner-takes-all (WTA).
-| To show the basic interface of how to use a WTA we start with the imports.
+To show the basic interface of how to use a WTA we start with the imports.
-The original file can be found in ``teiliApps/examples/wta_standalone_tutorial.py``
+The original file can be found in ``teiliApps/tutorials/wta_tutorial.py``

 .. note:: For instructions how design a novel `BuildingBlock` please refer to `Building block development`_